Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Abstract

 \section{Abstract}

-Symmetric Positive Definite (SPD) matrices have received wide attention in machine learning due to their intrinsic capacity of encoding underlying structural correlation in data.
-To reflect the non-Euclidean geometry of SPD manifolds, many successful Riemannian metrics have been proposed.
-However, existing fixed metric tensors might lead to sub-optimal performance for SPD matrices learning, especially for SPD neural networks.
-To remedy this limitation, we leverage the idea of pullback and propose adaptive Riemannian metrics for SPD manifolds.
-Moreover, we present comprehensive theories for our metrics.
-Experiments on three datasets demonstrate that equipped with the proposed metrics, SPD networks can exhibit superior performance.
+Symmetric Positive Definite (SPD) matrices have received wide attention in machine learning due to their intrinsic capacity to encode underlying structural correlation in data.
+Many successful Riemannian metrics have been proposed to reflect the non-Euclidean geometry of SPD manifolds.
+However, most existing metric tensors are fixed, which might lead to sub-optimal performance for SPD matrix learning, especially for deep SPD neural networks.
+To remedy this limitation, we leverage the commonly encountered pullback techniques and propose Adaptive Log-Euclidean Metrics (ALEMs), which extend the widely used Log-Euclidean Metric (LEM).
+Compared with the previous Riemannian metrics, our metrics contain learnable parameters, which can better adapt to the complex dynamics of Riemannian neural networks with minor extra computations.
+We also present a complete theoretical analysis to support our ALEMs, including algebraic and Riemannian properties.
+The experimental and theoretical results demonstrate the merit of the proposed metrics in improving the performance of SPD neural networks.
+The efficacy of our metrics is further showcased on a set of recently developed Riemannian building blocks, including Riemannian batch normalization, Riemannian Residual blocks, and Riemannian classifiers.